 A message from the President of NCI

-A bronze award affirms that an institution:
+The Athena SWAN Bronze award affirms that an institution:

 - is aware of gender equality issues at an institutional level

-- has identified particular challenges it faces
+has identified and embraced challenges

-- has a plan for the future
+has a clear and achievable plan for the future

 President of National College of Ireland